sormuras/junit-platform-maven-plugin/README.md

 * Auto-load well-known engine implementations at test runtime: users only have to depend on `junit-jupiter-api`, the Jupiter TestEngine is provided.
 * Support _white-box_ and _black-box_ testing when writing modularized projects.

+Idea of this plugin is presented by @sandermak at Devoxx 2018: https://youtu.be/l4Dk7EF-oYc?t=2346

 ## Prequisites

 Using this plugin requires at least: